 Ovarian cancer is a malignant tumor (abnormal growth of tissue) that develops in a woman's ovaries.
 (Ovaries are the reproductive organs that hold a woman's eggs.)
-Ovarian cancer is the fifth leading cause of cancer death among women.
-It most often occurs in women in their 50s.
+Ovarian cancer is the fifth-leading cause of cancer death in women.
+Overall, it makes up about 3% of all cancers in women.

-When found in its earliest stages, ovarian cancer can be cured 90 to 95 percent of the time.
-Unfortunately, early ovarian cancer is hard to detect and there are no good screening tools.
+When it is found in its earliest stages, ovarian cancer can be cured 90-95% of the time.
+Unfortunately, early ovarian cancer is hard to detect, and there are no good screening tools.
 Many cases of ovarian cancer are found after the cancer has spread to other organs.
 In these cases, the cancer is much more difficult to treat and cure.

 What causes ovarian cancer?

 The cause of ovarian cancer is not yet known.
-You have an increased risk of ovarian cancer if you have:
+You have a higher risk of ovarian cancer if you have:

 What are the symptoms of ovarian cancer?

-- Swollen abdomen/Bloating (caused by build-up of fluids produced by the tumor)
+Swollen abdomen/bloating (caused by build-up of fluids that the tumor produces)